The Best Cleaning Products to Buy for Coronavirus — And How to Use Them

 The CDC defines cleaning as “the removal of germs, dirt, and impurities from surfaces” (ie., not killing germs), whereas disinfecting “refers to using chemicals, for example, EPA-registered disinfectants, to kill germs on surfaces,” which further reduces the risk of spreading infection.

-The EPA just approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
+The EPA has approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
 The sprays kill the virus in two minutes, when used on hard, non-porous surfaces.
-While other products on the EPA’s list are effective against similar viruses, these two sprays are the first to be tested specifically against Covid-19 and found to work.

 Even though stores have restocked, scoring disinfecting wipes remains tougher than getting into Harvard.
 Despite that reality, says Sansoni, “You don’t need to panic-buy and you don’t need to panic-clean.
 What you should do is pay attention a bit more to the surfaces that you’re cleaning and disinfecting — focus on hot spots that we may not pay attention to normally, like light switches, remote controls, game consoles, kitchen and bathroom faucets, the handles to our appliances.
 Clean those regularly throughout the week.”